Credit Suisse: Climate controversy, 2018

-Espionage scandal, 2019
+Private spying scandal, 2019

 In 2019, a senior executive who was leaving the firm discovered that Pierre-Olivier Bouée, the chief operating officer (COO) of Credit Suisse at the time, had hired private detectives to follow him to see if he was wooing Credit Suisse clients.
 Bouée was fired, and a private investigator involved in the surveillance apparently killed himself.

 Greensill Capital, 2021

 In March 2021, Credit Suisse closed and liquidated several supply-chain investment funds tied to the activities of Greensill Capital.
 The investors in the funds, which totalled assets of approximately $10 billion, were expected to lose $3 billion as of March 2021.
-Credit Suisse has returned around $5.9 billion to investors in its Greensill-linked funds.
+Credit Suisse has returned around $7.4 billion to investors in its Greensill-linked funds.

 Archegos Capital, 2021

 In April 2021, at least seven executives were removed from their posts after Credit Suisse reported losses of $4.7 billion linked to its prime brokerage services provided to Archegos Capital.
 The executives who departed included Lara Warner, the group's chief risk and compliance officer, and Brian Chin, head of the investment bank.
-Just prior to Credit Suisse's 2021 Annual General Meeting, Andreas Gottschling, head of the board's risk committee, also stood down.
+Just prior to Credit Suisse's 2021 Annual General Meeting, Andreas Gottschling, head of the board's risk committee, also stepped down.
+In July 2023, Credit Suisse's parent UBS was fined $269 million by the Federal Reserve and $119 million by the Bank of England for its failure in risk management.

+Forex manipulations conviction, 2021

+In 2021, Credit Suisse was fined €83.3 million for forex rates manipulation by the European Union Commission on Competition because of its participation in a cartel detrimental to EU consumers and involving several other large international banks.
+In October 2022, a US jury found that Credit Suisse did not collude with other banks to manipulate forex rates, in a class-action trial.